texhex/BiosSledgehammer/README.md

 Newer BIOS version for the EliteBook series (G3 or upward) do not allow TPM updates when either [Intel Software Guard Extensions aka "SGX"](https://en.wikipedia.org/wiki/Software_Guard_Extensions), [Intel Trusted Execution Technology aka "TXT"](https://en.wikipedia.org/wiki/Trusted_Execution_Technology) or [Virtualization Technology aka "VTx"](https://en.wikipedia.org/wiki/X86_virtualization#Intel_virtualization_(VT-x)) are activated.
 Additonally, any TPM firmware upgrade will require the operator to press F1 after restarting the machine to acknowledge the update.
 To prevent this, the BIOS setting ``TPM Activation Policy`` must be set to ``No prompts``.

-To support these dependencies, several BIOS settings can be changed just before the TPM update takes place by using the file ``TPM-BIOS-Settings.txt``.
+To support these dependencies, several BIOS settings can be changed just before the [TPM Update](#tpm-update) takes place by using the file ``TPM-BIOS-Settings.txt``.
 If no TPM update is required, no changes are made.
 The file works exactly the same as described in [BIOS Settings](#bios-settings) but should only contain the changes related to a TPM update.

 ```cfg
 # EliteBook 8x0 G4 BIOS Settings required for TPM update